maheshbansod/ai.nvim/README.md

 You can refer to a specific file in the chat as `@file:<file path>` .
 Here, the file path is relative to the root of the project.
 The files you include are included as part of the system prompt.
+To refer to the current file you can type `@file:current`

 ### Future